Research by Topic

 Family Philanthropy

 Family foundations and family donors play an essential and increasing role in addressing social challenges and enhancing the quality of life in communities across the globe.
-They also face unique challenges as a historic wealth transfer moves over $80 trillion among and across generations, geographies, and causes.
+They also face unique challenges as a historic wealth transfer of over $80 trillion moves across generations, geographies, and causes.
 Research in this collection seeks to inform how family donors, nonprofits, and communities can most effectively engage one another for the benefit of all.

 This collection includes research from the Frey Foundation Chair for Family Philanthropy.